galaxyproject/training-material/topics/transcriptomics/tutorials/ref-based/tutorial.md

 >
 > Several spliced mappers have been developed over the year with the explosion of RNA-seq data.
 >
-> [TopHat](https://ccb.jhu.edu/software/tophat/index.shtml) ([Trapnell et al, Bioinformatics, 2009](https://academic.oup.com/bioinformatics/article/25/9/1105/203994)) was one of the first tools designed specifically to address this problem.
+> [TopHat](https://ccb.jhu.edu/software/tophat/index.shtml) ({% cite trapnell2009tophat %}) was one of the first tools designed specifically to address this problem.
 In TopHat reads are mapped against the genome and are separated into two categories: (1) those that map, and (2) those that initially unmapped (IUM).
 "Piles" of reads representing potential exons are extended in search of potential donor/acceptor splice sites and potential splice junctions are reconstructed.
 IUMs are then mapped to these junctions.
 >
 >    ![TopHat](../../images/tophat.png "TopHat (Trapnell et al, Bioinformatics, 2009)")
 >
-> TopHat has been subsequently improved with the development of TopHat2 ([Kim et al, Genome Biology, 2013](https://genomebiology.biomedcentral.com/articles/10.1186/gb-2013-14-4-r36)):
+> TopHat has been subsequently improved with the development of TopHat2 {% cite kim2013tophat2 %}:
 >
 >    ![TopHat2](../../images/13059_2012_Article_3053_Fig6_HTML.jpg "TopHat2 (Kim et al, Genome Biology, 2013)")
 >
-> To further optimize and speed up spliced read alignment Kim et al ([Nat Methods, 2015](https://www.nature.com/articles/nmeth.3317)) developed [HISAT](https://ccb.jhu.edu/software/hisat2/index.shtml).
+> To further optimize and speed up spliced read alignment ({% cite kim2015hisat %}) developed [HISAT](https://ccb.jhu.edu/software/hisat2/index.shtml).
 It uses a set of [FM-indices](https://en.wikipedia.org/wiki/FM-index) consisting one global genome-wide index and a collection of ~48,000 local overlapping 42 kb indices (~55,000 56 kb indices in HISAT2).
 This allows to find initial seed locations for potential read alignments in the genome using global index and to rapidly refine these alignments using a corresponding local index:
 >
 >    ![Hierarchical Graph FM index in HISAT/HISAT2](../../images/hisat.png "Hierarchical Graph FM index in HiSat/HiSat2 (Kim et al, Nat Methods, 2015)")
 >
 > A part of the read (blue arrow) is first mapped to the genome using the global FM index.
 HISAT then tries to extend the alignment directly utilizing the genome sequence (violet arrow).
 In (**a**) it succeeds and this read is aligned as it completely resides within an exon.
 In (**b**) the extension hits a mismatch.
 Now HISAT takes advantage of the local FM index overlapping this location to find the appropriate mapping for the remainder of this read (green arrow).
 The (**c**) shows a combination these two strategies: the beginning of the read is mapped using global FM index (blue arrow), extended until it reaches the end of the exon (violet arrow), mapped using local FM index (green arrow) and extended again (violet arrow).
 >
-> [STAR aligner](https://github.com/alexdobin/STAR) is a fast alternative for mapping RNA-seq reads against a reference genome utilizing an uncompressed [suffix array](https://en.wikipedia.org/wiki/Suffix_array).
-It operates in two stages [Dobin et al, Bioinformatics, 2013](https://academic.oup.com/bioinformatics/article/29/1/15/272537).
+> [STAR aligner](https://github.com/alexdobin/STAR) ({% cite dobin2013star %}) is a fast alternative for mapping RNA-seq reads against a reference genome utilizing an uncompressed [suffix array](https://en.wikipedia.org/wiki/Suffix_array).
+It operates in two stages.
 In the first stage it performs seed search:
 >
 >    ![STAR's seed search](../../images/star.png "STAR's seed search (Dobin et al, Bioinformatics, 2013)")
 >